 (4) To remove any doubt, it is declared that if no action is taken on a breach of condition of the tenure, it is not a waiver of, authorisation of or excuse for the breach.
+(5) In this section-

 conditions, of a tenure, means all of its mandatory conditions, imposed conditions and regulated conditions.